Gerald Grosvenor, 6th Duke of Westminster: Family and other businesses

 The Duke was also Director of Claridge's Hotel from 1981 until 1993, and of Marcher Sound from 1992 until 1997.

 Early life

-As a child the Duke lived on an island in the middle of Lower Lough Erne in Ulster (Ely Lodge, Blaney, County Fermanagh).
-His early education was in Northern Ireland before he was sent at age 7 to Sunningdale School in Ascot, followed by Harrow.
-Because of his Ulster accent, the Duke struggled to fit in at first, and even after his accent was "bullied" out of him, he found it difficult to make friends.
+As a child, the Duke lived on an island in the middle of Lower Lough Erne in Northern Ireland (Ely Lodge, Blaney, County Fermanagh).
+His early education was in Northern Ireland before he was sent at age seven to Sunningdale School in Ascot, followed by Harrow.
+Because of his Fermanagh accent, the Duke struggled to fit in at first, and even after his accent was "bullied" out of him, he found it difficult to make friends.
+His sense of isolation became worse after the death in 1967 of his uncle, the 4th Duke.
+His schoolmates ostracised him because the newly styled Earl Grosvenor became the heir to the Grosvenor fortune.
+"One's so-called friends," he recalled, "disappeared like snow in the summer."

 Unhappy at boarding school, his education suffered.
-He left school with two O-levels in history and English.
+He left school with two O‑Levels in history and English.

 Military career

 As Earl Grosvenor he joined the Territorial Army in 1970, as a trooper, family estate responsibilities having caused him to abandon a Regular Army career in the 9th/12th Lancers.
 After entering RMA Sandhurst in 1973, he passed out as an officer cadet and was commissioned a second lieutenant in the Territorial and Army Volunteer Reserve of the Royal Armoured Corps (Queen's Own Yeomanry) on 13 May 1973.
 He was promoted to lieutenant on 13 May 1975 and to captain on 1 July 1980.
 He was promoted to the acting rank of major on 1 January 1985 and to the substantive rank on 22 December.

 Promoted to lieutenant-colonel on 1 April 1992, he subsequently commanded the North Irish Horse, the Cheshire Yeomanry Squadron, founded by his ancestors, and the Queen's Own Yeomanry.
 He was promoted to colonel on 31 December 1994 and was appointed honorary colonel of the 7th Regt Army Air Corps (1 January 1996) and the Northumbrian Universities Officer Training Corps (30 November 1995).
 Promoted to brigadier on 17 January 2000, he was also appointed Honorary Colonel of the Royal Mercian and Lancastrian Yeomanry on 14 May 2001.
 He was also appointed Colonel-in-Chief of the Canadian Royal Westminster Regiment, the North Irish Horse, and as Colonel Commandant Yeomanry.

 The Duke was Grand Prior of the Priory of England of the Military and Hospitaller Order of St Lazarus of Jerusalem, 1995–2001.
 In 2004, he was appointed to the new post of Assistant Chief of the Defence Staff (Reserves and Cadets), with promotion in the rank of major-general.
 In March 2007, having served in the Ministry of Defence as Assistant CDS for four years, he handed over responsibility for 50,000 reservists and 138,000 cadets to Major General Simon Lalor, in the wake of the Eliot Spitzer prostitution scandal in which Westminster was also implicated.
 The Duke became Deputy Commander Land Forces (Reserves) in May 2011.
 He retired from the Armed Forces in 2012.